halkyonio/operator/demo/README.md

 ## Introduction

+The purpose of this demo is to showcase how you can use the `Component`, `Link` and `Capability` CRDs combined withe the Kubernetes `operator` to help you to :
+- Install your Microservices Spring Boot application,
+- Instantiate a PostgreSQL database
-The purpose of this demo is to showcase how you can use `Component CRD` and a Kubernetes `operator` deployed on OpenShift to help you to install your Microservices Spring Boot application, instantiate a database using a Kubernetes Service Catalog and inject the required information to the different Microservices to let a Spring Boot application to access/consume a service (http endpoint, database, ...).
+- Inject the required information to the different Microservices to let a Spring Boot application to access/consume a service (http endpoint, database, ...)

 The demo's project consists, as depicted within the following diagram, of two Spring Boot applications and a PostgreSQL Database.